andredonandre/congestion-tax-calculator/questions.md

 # Execution Approach
 Goal: Ensure software behaviour is normal, create usable entry point,Set up groundwork for next steps.
-- First focus was to understand the code written and how it was organised in relation to the eexpected behaviour of the program.
+- First focus was to understand the code written and how it was organised in relation to the expected behaviour of the program.
 - I then Identified testable units of the code.
 - Wrote tests based on the requirements.
 This helped to identify parts of the program that were not working as expected.
+- Fixed bugs that I could Identify from the tests.
-- Created a blazor project as entry point to the application.
-This served also as a UI for testing purposes as well.
+- Created a blazor project as entry point to the program.
+This served as a UI for testing purposes as well.
 - Created a c# class library project that holds the data access implmentation for Building the CMS.

 # Questions